immu10/Fetcherbot-agentic-ROS/README.md

 ## Overview

 ```
-Voice Command → LLM Agent → [Tools] → Task Complete
+Voice / Text Command → LLM Agent → [Tools] → Task Complete
 ```

-The LLM agent is the brain of the system.
-It receives the voice command and dynamically decides which tools to call, in what order, and how to recover when something goes wrong.
-There is no hardcoded pipeline — the agent figures it out.
+The LLM agent is the brain.
+It receives a command and dynamically decides which tools to call, in what order, and how to recover when something goes wrong.
+There is no hardcoded pipeline — the agent figures it out, subject to a phase-based tool palette that prevents it from issuing conflicting commands mid-action (e.g. firing a new nav goal while the bot is already driving).

 ---